FRDiscordia/constitution/README.md

 ### Section 3

-The manner in which elections be conducted shall be decided by the States and the legislatures therein, granted that these elections do not violate any other provision of this constitution.
+The manner in which elections be conducted shall be decided by the States in the union and the legislatures therein, granted that these elections do not violate any other provision of this constitution.

 Congress shall meet at least once a week on Wednesday, or another day as prescribed by law or resolution.